mmf1982/QTnetCDF/README.md

 call as
   python3.7 -m NetCDF4viewer whatever_is_your_test_filename.nc_or_hdf_or_h5_or_hdf4

-  In the file representation that opens, a click on the triangle infront of a group (or main file level), open the group.
+  In the file representation that opens, a click on the triangle infront of a group (or main file level), opens the group.
   The following keys are activated on the tree:
   * double click on variable: plot Supported are 1D, 2D and 3D variables.
   * "d" key is pressed on selected line, attribute information of that group or variable is prited.